stefan22/bootstrap-challenge/README.md

 #bootstrap-challenge

-a CSS framework for the CSS challenged - not me :)
+a CSS framework for the CSS challenged  :)

-###Single page site with bootstrap
+###Responsive single page site with bootstrap